Coherent control through phonon anharmonicity

 Optical phonon softening as a result of increasing laser fluence was observed in several compounds in the past\cite{huang2022observation,hase2002dynamics,fritz2007ultrafast,murray2005effect,he2016coherent}.
-The most relevant example for our work is SnSe where the phonon softening was associated with softening of the $Se4p_x-Sn5s$~bond due to the photo-excitation of electrons\cite{huang2022observation}.
-Similar phenomena were also observed in bismuth where the nature of the phonon softening, whether electronic or anharmonic, was debated in a series of papers\cite{hase2002dynamics,fritz2007ultrafast,murray2005effect}.
+The most relevant example for our work is SnSe, where the phonon softening was associated with softening of the $Se4p_x-Sn5s$~bond due to the photo-excitation of electrons\cite{huang2022observation}.
+Similar phenomena were also observed in bismuth, where the nature of the phonon softening, whether electronic or anharmonic, was debated in a series of papers\cite{hase2002dynamics,fritz2007ultrafast,murray2005effect}.
 From these examples alone, it is clear that phonon softening as a function of the laser fluence can originate from various sources.
 This is due to the multitude of effects that occur when the pump pulse interacts with the sample, including heating, photo-excitation of electrons, and the excitation of coherent phonons.
 Ideally, one would isolate the contributions of the different effects by tuning them individually.
-While this is possible for infrared active modes via resonant excitation\cite{katayama2012ferroelectric,von2018probing,melnikov2023anharmonic,xu2025time} it is a very challenging task for the amplitude Raman active modes since their excitation is typically a non-resonant process such as DECP\cite{vidal1992displacive} which inherently involves an electronic excitation or a sudden temperature increase.
-Two unique cases are the experiments by Maehrlein et al\cite{maehrlein2017terahertz} and Giorgianni et al\cite{giorgianni2022terahertz} who were able to resonantly pump a Raman active phonons in diamond and $\mathrm{V_2O_3}$~respectively by using sum frequency of two low energy phonons in the mid-infrared and THz regimes respectively.
-In the case of diamond this was made possible thanks to the very high frequency (40 THz) of the particular mode and its unusually high Raman activity and for the case of $\mathrm{V_2O_3}$~it was made possible thanks to a very strong THz field and similarly strong Raman activity.
-A double pump experiment by Murry et al\cite{murray2005effect} shows that in bismuth fluence dependent softening originates from the coupling of the $A_{1g}$~phonon to the electron-hole plasma by showing that the phonon frequency does not change as a function of the pump-pump delay.
-In our experiment, we go beyond what was previously demonstrated and show that the distinct transient characteristics of structural, electronic, and thermal effects serve as unique fingerprints to isolate their impacts on phonon anharmonicity using double pump-probe spectroscopy.
+While this is possible for infrared active modes via resonant excitation\cite{katayama2012ferroelectric,von2018probing,melnikov2023anharmonic,xu2025time} it is a very challenging task for the amplitude Raman active modes since their excitation mechanism is typically a non-resonant process such as DECP\cite{vidal1992displacive} which inherently involves an electronic excitation or a sudden temperature increase.
+Two unique cases are the experiments by Maehrlein \textit{et al.}\cite{maehrlein2017terahertz} and Giorgianni \textit{et al.}\cite{giorgianni2022terahertz} who were able to resonantly pump Raman active phonons in diamond and $ V_2O_3$, respectively, by using sum frequency of two low energy phonons in the mid-infrared and THz regimes, respectively.
+In the case of diamond, this was made possible thanks to the very high frequency (40 THz) of the particular mode and its unusually high Raman activity.
+For the case of $V_2O_3$, it was made possible thanks to a very strong THz field and similarly strong Raman activity.
+A double pump experiment by Murry \textit{et al.}\cite{murray2005effect} shows that in bismuth fluence dependent softening originates from the coupling of the $A_{1g}$~phonon to the electron-hole plasma by showing that the phonon frequency does not change as a function of the pump-pump delay.
+In our experiment, we go beyond what was previously demonstrated and show that the distinct transient characteristics of structural, electronic, and thermal effects serve as unique fingerprints to isolate and quantify their impacts on phonon anharmonicity using double pump-probe spectroscopy.
+This allows us to extract the mode-specific electron-phonon coupling and is made possible through our new modulation scheme described in the following paragraph.